chrisquince/metag-rev-sup/README.md

 We took twenty samples from healthy control children and those with Crohn's disease from a larger study looking at the effect of a treatment (EEN) on the Crohn's microbiota [Quince et al. 2015] (https://www.ncbi.nlm.nih.gov/pubmed/26526081).
 The sequences comprised a combination of MiSeq 2X250bp and HiSeq 2X150bp paired end reads.
+The sequences used in this tutorial can be downloaded [here](https://metagexample.s3.climb.ac.uk/Reads.tar.gz).

 Reads were trimmed and filtered with sickle to remove sequencing adaptors and regions with an average quality of < 20.
 Human DNA was then removed using DeconSeq.